Sternbach-Software/Sternbach-Software/README.md

 # shmueldabomb441

+I am passionate about and take pride in crafting intuitive, performant, and delightful Android apps.
+Programming has been my passion since I was 11 years old.

+# Accomplishments
 [![wakatime](https://wakatime.com/badge/user/1dc3ae8a-a0b0-40d3-9cc8-d00842150ee5.svg)](https://wakatime.com/@1dc3ae8a-a0b0-40d3-9cc8-d00842150ee5)

 (Not included in the WakaTime stats are about 500 hours of Kotlin (mostly Android), 300 hours of Java, 50 hours of PHP/Laravel, 10-20 hours of Go)